The Best States to Live In for Young Adults: Top U.S. Places to Thrive

 The 10 Best States for Millennials

-Considering each factor thought to be important to young adults, Utah came out on top overall.
-In fact, the Mountain West region of the country generally did much better than coastal states.
+Considering each vital factor for young people, Utah ranked at the top overall.
+The Mountain West region of the country generally did much better than coastal states.
+The Midwest also performed strongly in the rankings, highlighting its regional advantage for young, career-driven people.

-After balancing the good and bad of each state, the following were ranked as the ten best states for young adults:
+After balancing the good and bad of each state, the following were ranked as the ten best states for youth:

 1. Utah

-Utah led the way in two individual categories, and made the top ten in three others.
+Utah led the way in two categories and made the top ten in three others.

-Utah also led the way (tied with Washington State) in broadband connectivity, with 90% of its population having a broadband connection.
-Other top-ten rankings for Utah were percentage of jobs in finance and information, affordability of college tuition and young adult employment.
+Utah also led the way (tied with Washington State) in broadband connectivity, with 90% of its population having broadband.
+Other top-ten rankings for Utah were percentage of jobs in finance and information, affordability of college tuition, and employment.

-The only two areas where Utah was below median involved housing.
-A one-bedroom apartment costs more in Utah than in most states, and rental availability is below median.
-Even so, Utah was nowhere near the worst states in those categories.
+The only areas where Utah was below the median were housing and rental availability.
+A one-bedroom apartment costs more in Utah than most states, and rental availability is below the median.
+Even so, Utah was nowhere near the worst state in those categories.

 2. Iowa

-Iowa ranked fourth for young adult employment, and has the fourth-lowest average rent for a one-bedroom apartment.
+Iowa ranked fourth for employment of young people over the age of 18 and has the fourth-lowest average rent for a one-bedroom apartment.
+It is one of the most affordable states for young adults.

 3. Nebraska

-Iowa’s neighbor to the west has the second-highest young adult population as a percentage of its overall population.
+Iowa’s neighbor to the west has the second-highest percentage of young people over the age of 18 in its overall population.

 That’s one clue that young people like living there.
-Perhaps one of the more surprising points of attraction is that Nebraska has the fifth-highest proportion of finance- and information-sector jobs of any state.
+Perhaps one of the more surprising points of attraction is that Nebraska has the fifth-highest proportion of any state’s finance- and information-sector jobs.

-Nebraska’s weakest point was a low rental vacancy rate of just 6.4%.
-This ranked 31st in the nation, meaning that finding your first place to live might be a little tougher than in most states.
+Nebraska’s weakest point was its low rental vacancy rate of just 6.4%, which ranked 31st in the nation.
+This means that finding your first place to live might be a little tougher than in most states.

 4. North Dakota

-If you just go by preconceived notions, North Dakota may not be one of the first places you think of as a great place for young adults.
-However, when you dig into the numbers, you find a few reasons why it has consistently been appealing for that age group in recent years.
+If you go by preconceived notions, North Dakota may not be among the first places you consider an excellent place for 20-somethings.
+However, when you dig into the numbers, you find a few reasons why it has consistently appealed to that age group in recent years.

-Start with one of the most important challenges young adults face: getting a job.
-North Dakota has the country’s best rate of employment for the 16-to-24 age group.
+North Dakota has the country’s best employment rate for the 16-to-24 age group.

-On top of that, North Dakota ranks third for availability of residential rentals, and seventh for the proportion of its young adult population.
+In addition, North Dakota ranks third for the availability of residential rentals and seventh for the proportion of its youth population.

 The biggest drawback is a lack of connectivity.
-North Dakota is one of the ten worst states for availability of broadband.
+North Dakota is one of the ten worst states for broadband availability.

 5. Idaho

-This is one of the ten most youthful states, in terms of the proportion of its young adult population.
+This is one of the ten most youthful states.

-Among the things that appeal to those young residents may be affordable college tuition, a high rate of young adult employment and affordable rents.
+Among the things that appeal to those young residents may be affordable college tuition, a high rate of employment for ages 18-24, and affordable rents.
 Idaho ranks among the ten best states in all three categories.

 All those pluses may be attracting enough people to overwhelm the supply of residential rental properties.
 Idaho’s biggest shortcoming in this study was falling into the bottom ten for rental availability.